morealg/devops-project2-ih/docs/demo-script.md

 > - "If any VM CPU exceeds 70% for 5 minutes — warning alert"
 > - "If SQL DTU consumption exceeds 80% — warning alert"

+> "We also verified alert delivery by email through our action group, so monitoring is not only configured — it is demonstrable."

 **Open `appi-api-bb-dev` → Live Metrics**

-> "Application Insights is connected to the backend — we can see live requests, response times, and failures in real time."
+> "Application Insights is connected to the apps, and Log Analytics plus alert emails give us platform-level visibility."

 ---